-- What current job should you list on LinkedIn?
+- What current job should you list on LinkedIn while you’re unemployed?

 You’ll need a strategy for LinkedIn that helps head off questions, while drawing more employer traffic and representing your personal brand.

 Here’s how to write a strong LinkedIn Profile that ignores your unemployed status and puts the focus back on your TALENT and VALUE PROPOSITION:

 1 – What to put in your LinkedIn HEADLINE when unemployed.

-Here’s where you’ll want to ensure your leadership value proposition (NOT than your employment status) stands out.
+Here’s where you’ll want to ensure your leadership value proposition (NOT than your unemployment status) stands out.

 After all, your Headline is prime real estate—displayed in nearly EVERY interaction you’ll have on the site AND the #1 most heavily weighted field in LinkedIn’s indexing scheme.

 In other words, get your Headline right, even if you don’t touch the other fields!

 These examples (making full use of your Headline’s 220 characters) show how you can make your message clear to employers, without the negative connotation of “unemployed” in your Headline:

 Revenue Officer.
 Consistent #1 Market Share & Customer Acquisition for US, Canada, & India.
 Aligns Sales, Marketing, Channels, Analytics, & CRM for Customer Experience in Telecom, SaaS, or Retail

 IT Director, VP of IT.
 Infrastructure, Applications, & Networking Leadership.
 Managed Services, DevOps, Agile, Automation, & IT Security.
 Creates Efficient IT Teams Delivering Cost Savings & Business Capabilities

 - Use job postings and review other LinkedIn Profiles to build a keyword list similar to these examples.
 Keywords are critical in your Headline, because they attract employers and increase your traffic through the site’s algorithm.

 See A Fast Formula for a Powerful LinkedIn Headline for more insight on creating an effective Headline that attracts employers.

 2 – What to put in your LinkedIn ABOUT / SUMMARY section when unemployed.